 For cases when the collision occurred due to an improperly marked road, you may be able to pursue compensation from the government municipality charged with the maintenance and upkeep of the road.

-What Are My Options for Pursuing Compensation?
+What Are My Options for Pursuing Compensation in Texas?

 Most unpaved road accidents are caused by a driver negligence.
 Under these circumstances, your main option for pursuing compensation is to file a claim with the liability insurance of the at-fault driver.